 7. Bella

 Bella is a five-month-old female Belgian shepherd cross looking for an experienced owner.
 Bella has high energy levels and needs a lot of mental stimulation to become a well-behaved adult dog.
+She needs training in all areas and, in the long term, would benefit from channelling her mental energy positively, such as agility, trick training, or even fly ball.

-Bella can quickly get bored, so that she will need someone at home most of the time, even in her adult life, but she will be a fantastic family member in the right home.
+Bella can quickly get bored, so she will need someone at home most of the time, even in her adult life, but she will be a fantastic family member in the right home.
 Bella can live with other dogs but not with cats or children.

 8. Spud